Andy Kim: 2018

-A resident of Bordentown Township, New Jersey, Kim ran against two-term incumbent Republican Tom MacArthur in the November 6, 2018, United States House of Representatives election in New Jersey after advancing from the June Democratic primary.
+A resident of Bordentown Township, New Jersey, Kim ran against two-term incumbent Republican Tom MacArthur in the 2018 United States House of Representatives election after winning the June Democratic primary.

-Kim was endorsed by Barack Obama, former U.S. Vice President Joe Biden, New Jersey Governor Phil Murphy, and actress Piper Perabo.
-Kim said he was inspired to run in reaction to MacArthur's efforts to repeal the Affordable Care Act.
+Kim was endorsed by Barack Obama, former U.S. vice president Joe Biden, New Jersey governor Phil Murphy, and actress Piper Perabo.
+He said he was inspired to run by MacArthur's efforts to repeal the Affordable Care Act.

 During the campaign, MacArthur sought to portray Kim as a D.C. elitist and outsider.
 In an ad run by the New Jersey Republican Party, Kim was described as "Real Fishy" in Wonton font on a picture of dead fish.
 The ad was criticized for its racial undertones.

 The race was considered too close to call on election night, but the next night, an influx of absentee ballots in Burlington County, home to the majority of the district's voters, gave Kim a 2,500-vote lead, prompting him to declare victory.
 MacArthur conceded eight days later.
 With a margin of victory of fewer than 4,000 votes, or slightly over 1% of votes cast, this was New Jersey's closest congressional race.
-Kim became the first Asian American U.S. representative from New Jersey, despite running in a predominantly white district that supported Trump in 2016.
+Kim became the first Asian American U.S. representative from New Jersey.

 2020

 Kim ran for reelection in 2020.
 In the general election, he faced Republican nominee David Richter, a businessman.
 Richter originally planned to run against then-Democrat Jeff Van Drew in the second district, but after Van Drew switched parties, Richter decided to run against Kim in the third district.
-Once again, Kim's district voted for Trump.

-Although the race was projected to be close, Kim won by 30,000 votes, even though he had voted to impeach Trump in 2019.
+Although the race was projected to be close, Kim won by 53% to 45%, even though the district again voted for Donald Trump.

 2022

-Kim ran for reelection in the district for the 2022 elections.
-On November 8, 2022, the Associated Press called Kim as the winner of the NJ-3 House election.
+After redistricting, Kim's district became considerably more Democratic: Joe Biden would have won the reconfigured district by 14.1 percentage points in 2020, and Phil Murphy would have won it by 1.6 percentage points in 2021.
+Kim won by a margin of 11.8 percentage points (55.4 to 43.6), defeating the Republican nominee, yacht manufacturer Robert Healey, Jr.